We’ll only share your information with other organisations for the reasons detailed in this Notice.

 Examples of suppliers or other organisations we use are:

-- third party financial services suppliers, for example, insurance providers or administrators of insurance services.
+- third party financial services suppliers, for example, to manage payments (including use of our clearing bank and the use of payment services involving the transfer of electronic payments into or out of your account) or insurance providers or administrators of insurance services.
 They need access to your personal information to process it, so they can carry out services such as creating quotes, renewing policies and handling claims.

 - mailing, data management and IT suppliers.